 D1.
 Support team

 The general practitioner plays a key role in the delivery and coordination of care for people with chronic disease including COPD and can access a range of Medicare items to support the delivery of multi-disciplinary care.
 The multidisciplinary team, depending on local resources, may include the members listed below.
-The role of respiratory specialists is outlined in section C.< Prev Next >
+The role of respiratory specialists is outlined in section C: Case finding and confirm diagnosis.< Prev Next >